Laravel-Lang/lang/README.md

 ### Required with all

-In `validation.php` file, a new line has beed added :
+In `validation.php` file, a new line has been added :

     "required_with_all" => "The :attribute field is required when :values is present."

 You can follow translations in the issue [#193](https://github.com/caouecs/Laravel4-lang/issues/193).

+Laravel 4.2
+---

+### Reset in reminders

+In `reminders.php` file, a new line has been added :

+    "reset" => "Password has been reset!"

+You can follow translations in the issue [#258](https://github.com/caouecs/Laravel4-lang/issues/258).

 ---